mcore1976/antispy-jammer/README.md

 - set of 25kHZ (resonance frequency is important !)  ultrasonic piezo transducers like NU25C16T-1, 25kHz or equivalent
 - some power source 3 - 5,5 Volt (it may be LiPol battery or set of 3xAA batteries) or 12-24Volts depending on audio amplifier board selected
 - Audio amplifier : 1 x PAM4803 : 2 x 3Watt Amplifier module ( instead of 2 bipolar transistors), but I recommend to use TPA3116D2 mono module  ( XH-M542 ) for 100Watt audio power.
 ATTENTION !
 For some reason TPA3110 and TPA3118 modules do not work properly with transducers.
 Only TPA3116D2 is good
+- LM7805 - 5V voltage stabilizer when using boards : RP2040, ESP32, ESP8266 or discrete ATTINY85 chip
-- 1 x 10K Ohm potentiometer ( or resistor divider ) may be put between ATTINY85/ARDUINO/AD9833 audio output pins and audio amplifier board input pins (please notice that some audio amplifier board already have potentiometer therefore it may not be needed)
+- 1 x 10K Ohm potentiometer ( or resistor divider ) may be put between ATTINY85/ARDUINO/AD9833 audio output pins and audio amplifier board input pins (please notice that some audio amplifier board like XH-M542 already have potentiometer therefore it may not be needed) < optional >
 - AD9833 signal generator board for version B of the jammer
 - MOSFET IRF 4115 < optional >
 - Diodes for 2AMP or more ( 1N400X series)  < optional >